Return to Index

 - Blood tests—To look for tumor markers or genetic mutations.

 - Tissue evaluation—To look for estrogen and progesterone receptors, and the presence of HER2/neu and Oncotype DX.
-These are used to help plan therapy.
+These are used for developing a treatment plan.

 - Segmentectomy—Removal of the cancer and a larger area of normal breast tissue around it.